ben-aaron188/ben-aaron188.github.io/README.md

 ### Workshops + invited talks

 - UPCOMING _Linguistic Temporal Trajectory Analysis_ European Symposium Series on Societal Challenges in Computational Social Science [[symposium website]](http://symposium.computationalsocialscience.eu/2018/)
-- _Deception detection!!??_ Workshop to security professionals in the programme Predictive Profiling at SoSecure Netherlands (30 March 2018)
+- _Deception detection!!??_ Workshop to security professionals in the programme Predictive Profiling at SoSecure Netherlands (March + October 2018)
 - _Crime Science and the crime drop_ Guest lecture in the VU University Amsterdam module "[Biosocial aspects of antisocial behavior](https://www.vu.nl/nl/opleidingen/overig-onderwijs/honours-programme/interdepartmental-courses/biosocial-aspects-antisocial-behaviour-2/index.aspx)" (14 February 2018)
 - _What is Crime Science_ Lecture for the student association of Social Psychology at the University of Amsterdam (December 2017)
 - 	_Why we need a Crime Science_ Master class at the Extensus honours association of the University of Amsterdam, Free University of Amsterdam, and Amsterdam University College (29 November 2017)